-The City of Thousand Oaks has been recognized with numerous awards for being one of the greenest, safest, family-friendly and bike-friendly cities in the nation.
+The City of Thousand Oaks has been recognized with numerous awards for being one of the greenest, safest, and most family- and bike-friendly cities in the nation.
 Here are some examples of awards and recognition piled upon the City of Thousand Oaks, the Public Works Department and the GoGreen Sustainability Division.

 Environmental Awards and Recognition

-- Beacon Spotlight Award (2016): The City accepted the Beacon 2016 spotlight award for excellence in a holistic approach to climate change.
+- Beacon Spotlight Award (2016): The City accepted the Beacon 2016 spotlight award for excellence in a holistic approach to climate change and sustainability.

 - Cool Planet Award - Southern California Edison (SCE) and the Climate Registry (2015): This annual award recognizes the valuable contribution of SCE business customers who demonstrate exemplary leadership in energy and carbon management within their size and industry sector.